Rapptz/gum/docs/api/video/rect.rst

 .. function:: double direction(const vector& a, const vector& b) noexcept

     Calculates the direction of the vector.
 The direction is given by the angle it makes with a horizontal line.
-It is calculated with the following equation:
+The equation for this calculation is:

     .. math::